jehiah/pulse/README.md

 ## Running Pulse

+Its important that system times are correct.
+If not then TLS might not work correctly.

 #### CNC

 The CNC needs mongodb running on localhost.
 This requirement will be removed in future releases.
 Mongo is only used for storing metadata about minions.